risharma101/Notefy/README.md

-# Notefy Chrome Extension
+# Notefy! - A Chrome Extension

 ### Chrome extension which gives a short summary of the content on any webpage!
+Currently launched on the Chrome Web Store

 ![image](icons/logo.png)